GuideLayer

 Daily assistant without a new subscription

-You already pay for Claude Code or Codex.
+You already pay for Codex, or you bring a Claude API key.
 You don't want another AI meter.

 1. 01Sign in with what's on the Mac.